tjwoon/csDeviceInfo/README.md

 cloudSky.deviceInfo.getAppId(
     function (appId) {
         // Success callback.
-        // `appId` is the package name on Android, bundle identifier on iOS.
+        // `appId` is the package name on Android, bundle identifier on iOS,
+        // `ProductId` on Windows.
     },
     function (err) {
         // Failure callback.